parapluu/Concuerror/docs/faq.md

 ## How do I report a bug?

-The preferred way is in the repository's [Issues page](https://github.com/parapluu/Concuerror/issues/new), but you can also [mail us](/contact).
+The preferred way is to use the repository's [Issues page](https://github.com/parapluu/Concuerror/issues/new), but you can also [mail us](/contact).

 ## Will the exploration ever finish?